pcraster/pcraster/documentation/pcraster_manual/sphinx/secpcrcalcscriptfeatures.rst

 execution of the loop is stopped if all cells are true(1) or missing value.
 Note that the execution is not stopped at a per cell base, but when ALL cells meet the specified condition.
-In theory, stopping at a per cell base might decrease execution time, but the additonal bookkeeping of which cells needs one iteration more at each loop will neutralise this gain.
+In theory, stopping at a per cell base might decrease execution time, but the additional bookkeeping of which cells needs one iteration more at each loop will neutralise this gain.
-A more realistic example is an iteration to fit a certain function, with a series of succesive estimates that will stop if the next estimate only differs a certain small epsilon value.
+A more realistic example is an iteration to fit a certain function, with a series of successive estimates that will stop if the next estimate only differs a certain small epsilon value.

 ::